 By Joe Lewis - Staff Writer

-In a public notice published in Wednesday’s issue of the Journal-Times, the district outlined a proposed across-the-board rate increase of 29 percent for all customers.
+In a public notice published in today’s issue of the Journal-Times, the district outlined a proposed across-the-board rate increase of 29 percent for all customers.

-The PSC has the statutory right to take up to 10 months to make a final decision.
+The PSC, however, has the statutory right to take up to 10 months to make a final decision.

 In the meantime, however, Rattlesnake Ridge can implement the new rate schedule.
 If the rate increase is approved then no further action would be necessary.